Synthetixio/synthetix-v3-labs/proxy-architecture-poc-4/README.md

 If this limit ever needed to be exteneded, the router contract could be constructed at a bytecode level, or even switched at any time to a storage based approach (which wouldnt be good for runtime gas costs).

+### Do runtime gas costs increase as the router grows in size?

+TBD

 ### Testing this experiment locally

 1. Start local node with `npx hardhat node`